 Heading North, the capital city of Vietnam, is perfect for a good time.
 Like Ho Chi Minh City, Hanoi toasts to the New Year with stunning fireworks and a fun countdown near Hoan Kiem Lake.
 There are also many public street art performances and dinner parties at Hanoi’s top bars, such as the Red Rec (Hanoi Creative City).
 For those who crave a beer, be sure to head to Ta Hien Street for a cold glass of “bia hoi.”

-Da Nang has emerged recently as Central Vietnam’s top tourist spot with lots of exciting attractions such as Ba Na Hills or the International Fireworks Festival.
-For New Year, Da Nang organizes many activities catering to tourists, such as outdoor music festivals.
-Besides, remember to visit the holy Linh Ung temple on Son Tra Peninsula – one of the most famous temples that Vietnamese visit to pray for their loved ones.
+Da Nang has recently emerged as Central Vietnam’s top tourist spot, with many exciting attractions, such as Ba Na Hills and the International Fireworks Festival.
+For the New Year, Da Nang organizes many activities catering to tourists, such as outdoor music festivals.
+Besides, remember to visit the holy Linh Ung temple on Son Tra Peninsula – one of the most famous temples that the Vietnamese visit to pray for their loved ones.

 Where to Spend The New Year in Vietnam – Lunar New Year